chungyc/site-personal/site/article/technical/website/extensionless.markdown

 ## Caveats

+There are a few caveats with the way I implemented clean URLs with Hakyll.

+*   HTML files should not have a dot in their file names.

+*   The link checker in Hakyll ignores files without the `.html` extension.
+    This is not a problem for me because I use another tool to keep track of links.

 ## See also

-The approach described on this page is not the only way that URLs for HTML pages generated from Hakyll can avoid extensions.
+The approach described on this page is not the only way to use clean URLs with Hakyll.
 Others have described alternative approaches.

 *   [Clean URLs with Hakyll](https://www.rohanjain.in/hakyll-clean-urls/) by Rohan Jain